Privacy policy

 Where your data lives

-Your register, calibration records, certificates and attachments are stored with Supabase in Frankfurt (AWS eu-central-1), and the application runs on Vercel in Frankfurt (fra1).
+Your register, calibration records, certificates and uploaded files are stored with Supabase in Frankfurt, Germany (AWS eu-central-1).
+The application runs on Vercel in Frankfurt (fra1), and analytics data lives on PostHog Cloud EU, also in Frankfurt.
+Primary storage, hosting and analytics are all in the EU.

-Two honest exceptions: notification emails are delivered by Postmark (US), and the optional AI column guess during import is computed by Anthropic (US).
+Two honest exceptions: notification emails are delivered by Postmark from the United States, and the optional AI column suggestion during import is computed by Anthropic in the United States.
 Both are covered in the sections below.

 AI in the product